Individual registration is open. Take note of your Member ID and pass it on to your team coordinator.

 Minimum age for participants

 There is no minimum age limit for taking part in the walk, but we generally advise that the route is unsuitable for unaccompanied children under 12 years old, due to the close proximity of motor vehicles on the public highways.
+All under 16's will need a Parental Consent form in place before they are allowed to participate.

 Final team registration